by Jeffrey A. Butts and Sheyla A. Delgado

 Most large American cities experienced falling violent crime rates in recent decades.
 New York City was second only to San Diego in the scale of its decline.
 The murder rate in New York fell 53 percent between 2006 and 2018 (the most recent year with complete FBI data).

 How did this happen?
 It is not possible to attribute such changes to one or two factors alone, but New York City launched an array of initiatives since 2010, expanding investments in communities and providing new support for the most disadvantaged and marginalized neighborhoods of the city.
 The Cure Violence model came to New York in 2010 and by 2019 programs were operating in 24 areas.
-Officials launched the Mayor’s Action for Neighborhood Safety in 2014 and the program now operates in 15 public housing communities across all five boroughs of the City.
+Officials launched the Mayor’s Action Plan for Neighborhood Safety in 2014 and the program now operates in 15 public housing communities across all five boroughs of the City.

 Specialized policing efforts were introduced as well, of course, including the gang take-down strategy known as Operation Crew Cut launched in 2012, and a focused deterrence program called Ceasefire, which opened in Brooklyn 2015.
 On the other hand, NYPD practices in the now notorious “stop, question & frisk” program were ruled unconstitutional and scaled back, with apparently minimal effect on crime.
 Many of the City’s new initiatives tapped the energy of the community and nonprofit sector.